Code-Institute-Submissions/FanFareFilms/readme.md

 The films are the focus, instead of the venue.
 The venue is merely the site, the draw is the films.

-##User Stories
+## User Stories
 These will be brief touchpoints of what the user is looking for from this site.
 The full walkthrough is later in the readme of the entire completed journey.

-###User A - New Customer
+### User A - New Customer
--A new customer will want to know what they can watch at this cinema.
+- A new customer will want to know what they can watch at this cinema.
--A new customer will want details of the film to aid in selection.
+- A new customer will want details of the film to aid in selection.
--Price, runtime, days and times that the film shows.
+- Price, runtime, days and times that the film shows.
--Ability to book chosen film at chosen times.
+- Ability to book chosen film at chosen times.
--Confirmation that booking as been successful.
+- Confirmation that booking as been successful.
--Location of the cinema.
+- Location of the cinema.
 Parking.
--Details of snacks availability and policy.
+- Details of snacks availability and policy.

-###User B - Returning Customer
+### User B - Returning Customer
--Returning customer will also want to see the schedule, film details.
+- Returning customer will also want to see the schedule, film details.
--Ability to book film.
+- Ability to book film.
--Confirmation of film booking.
+- Confirmation of film booking.
--Ability to vote for upcoming film from selection - details of said films.
+- Ability to vote for upcoming film from selection - details of said films.

-##Pages
+## Pages

-###Home Page
+### Home Page
--Eye catching hero image
+- Eye catching hero image
--Call to action - These are consistent through the site leading on a journey - Home --> Book --> Vote --> About Us --> Home -Short description of what they are looking at - location, theme and what how they can interact and participate -Schedule prominent, calls to action eye catching for more details
+- Call to action - These are consistent through the site leading on a journey - Home --> Book --> Vote --> About Us --> Home

-###Bookings
+- Short description of what they are looking at - location, theme and what how they can interact and participate
+- Schedule prominent, calls to action eye catching for more details

+### Bookings
--Booking page to capture details.
+- Booking page to capture details.
--Users arrive here after wanting to 'see more' from the schedule. -They are presented with film details and the ability to select their day and time to book.
+- Users arrive here after wanting to 'see more' from the schedule. - - They are presented with film details and the ability to select their day and time to book.
 There is a prominent imdb logo so they can see reviews if they want to also.

-###Voting
+### Voting
 After you book you are encouraged to go and vote, there is a reminder on the homepage text also, along with about.
 This is the call for return custom, giving users a choice in what they can see.
 There is also a selection box should none of the current votes take their fancy.

-###About
+### About
 Here the users find more about us, our drive for films and our encouragement for them to join us in it.
 The personal writing leads to people (ideally) being more invested, feeling like they are being written to individually to try to drive repeat custom from film enthusiasts, like the site creators.

-##Design Decisions
+## Design Decisions

-###General design:
+### General design:
 Grey/black and white was chosen for two reasons - one as it gives a nice clean feel (in my opinion) and doesnt detract from the feel of the black and white films on show.
 Bright, brash colours would have done so I believe.

 The calls to action are the exception here - green throughout due to it not being shocking, whilst invoking a positive feel.